 It is strongly advised to always work from the bottom, going up and not skip around.
 Each chakra will influence the other chakras and energizing a higher chakra before a lower chakra could have an adverse effect.
 Imagine a clockwise swirl of energy and the energy you breathe in feeds this swirl and makes it strong and brighter.About Meditation

-If you want to utilize the extra power of the oils to help with chakra meditation, here are the links (affiliate) to the amazing oil blends with gemstone rollerballs I mentioned before.
+If you want to utilize the extra power of the oils to help with chakra meditation, here are the links to the amazing full strength (not rollers) oil blends from Plant Therapy.

-Heart Chakra Essential Oil Blend with Rose Quartz Rollerball
+Heart Chakra Essential Oil Blend (my all-time favorite with rose and rhododendron)